dopeboy/dopeboy.github.io/_posts/2016-10-27-Auschwitz.md

 4. Everyone was required to be part of a tour group.
 We listened to our tour guide through radio headsets.
 I liked this because I had some control over the pace.
 I could spend extra time on something that interested me and still catch everything the guide said.

 5. Standing on the railroad tracks where people deboarded was an eerie experience.
-It was the site where death certificates were figuratively signed because it was where "selection" occured.
+It was the site where death certificates were figuratively signed because it was where "selection" occurred.
 This involved a fake doctor visually "inspecting" people and determining whether they were fit to "work".
 Typically, women and children were told to go one way and able bodied men another.
 The women and children were then told to strip and enter a room to "shower".
 Our tour guide told us something I'll never forget: before entering the "shower" room, some tied their shoes to each other so that they could easily retrieve them later.

       Walking inside those rooms is a haunting experience.
 It is dark and cold.
 There are holes in the ceiling---the only sources of sunlight---where Zyklon-B canisters were dropped from.
 My stomach felt hollow and light.]